Get in touch! We are available 24/7.

 Phonexa’s ACD phone software works hand-in-hand with the IVR platform to automatically receive and distribute incoming calls and determine the caller’s interests, the reason for calling, capture customer demographics, and more.

 Let’s take a closer look at how a call tracking solution and ACD software work together to help businesses transform calls into leads.

-This way, brands can see all the tracking metrics they need to evaluate the effectiveness of ad campaigns while also choosing who handles phone conversations at any time.
+This way, brands can see all the call tracking metrics they need to evaluate the effectiveness of ad campaigns while also choosing who handles phone conversations at any time.

 Here’s how Phonexa’s ACD phone software works and sets ACD call distribution in motion.
 The process entails three simple steps.

 How To Use an Automatic Call Distribution System